CS 100 Introduction to Computing Seminar (4)

 CSC 111C Spreadsheets I (1)

-A hands‑on introduction to spreadsheets.
+A hands-on introduction to spreadsheets.
 Topics include building, saving and printing a worksheet, simple formatting, functions, and sorting.
-At the conclusion of the course, the student should be able to design a spreadsheet for statistical or financial applications, and to answer what‑if questions.
-Students who have received credit for CSC 311 may not take this course.
+At the conclusion of the course, the student should be able to design a spreadsheet for statistical or financial applications, and to answer what if questions.
 Only S/U grades are awarded for this course.

 CSC 111E Microcomputer Database (1)